 "Hey!"
-Bill cried, blinking with astonishment because the Chinger's action had caused him no pain at all. pain at all.
+Bill cried, blinking with astonishment because the Chinger's action had caused him no pain at all.
 "Here we go," the Chinger said.
-Taking a firm grip on Bill's toes, with one cunning flick of his tail, and a corresponding movement throughout his body. he tore away the alligator foot.
+Taking a firm grip on Bill's toes, with one cunning flick of his tail, and a corresponding movement throughout his body, he tore away the alligator foot.